inancg/ClassificationWithSentimentAnalysisOfSongLyrics/README.md

 Inanc Gurkan, 2016

 #Formatting Lyrics
 Lyrics used that can't be uploaded here because of the licencing issues.
 Yet it is possible to tell the format.
-Lyrics was in format as follows:
+Lyrics was in format as follows and without "-" signs(that breaks a functionality of a library):

 *Lyrics lyrics lyrics lyrics*